Sprouting Seeds for Food

 Sprout seeds may be sown in a shallow dish or pot filled with light potting soil and watered as needed.
 As the sprouts grow, they are clipped with scissors for use.

 Attach screen (small mesh for small seeds, etc.), and pour off the water.
 Rinse twice in cool water and pour off each time.
 Tilt the jar bottom up in a bowl or near a sink to drain off excess water.
 Repeat rinsing and draining two to three times a day to prevent the seeds from turning sour.
-Sprout rinse water may be used to water house plants.
+Sprout rinse water may be re-used to water house plants as a conservation practice.